-People often say that a way to tell whether your dog is “over threshold” is whether she will eat or not.
+People often say that if a dog can eat, she is under threshold.
 While this can be a strong indicator, it’s not true 100% of the time.

-A stress reaction can develop into a full “fight or flight” response, that is, the sympathetic nervous system response.
+A stress reaction can develop into a full “fight or flight” response, the sympathetic nervous system response.
 Common physiological changes in mammals attendant to this response include:

 - dilated pupils